josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte-comparing-with-react-vue.md

 A couple of things to point out:

-* Note that React does _not_ have any built-in way to specify exactly _what_ incoming props a component might be expecting.
-You'd need to import a library for that (probably [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html)).
+* Note that React does _not_ have any prop typing, or any way to require a prop.
+You'd need to import a library for that, probably [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).
+(You could of course hand-write the logic in the component, but that doesn't scale well.)

-* While Svelte _does_ allow you to set explicit props and required props, it doesn't have prop typing built-in, as Vue does.
-(That's largely because Svelte is fully TypeScript compatible, however.
-The expectation seems to be: if you want prop typing, you can just go with TypeScript for that.)
+* While Svelte _does_ allow you to set required props, it doesn't have prop typing built-in, as Vue does.
+That's largely because Svelte is fully TypeScript compatible, however.
+The expectation seems to be: if you want prop typing, you can just go with TypeScript for that.

 ## When wouldn't you choose Svelte?